noodldocs/noodldocs.github.io/2.4/guides/basic-concepts/README.md

 Noodl has two different connection types, <span class="ndl-data">Data</span> and <span class="ndl-signal">Signals</span>.

--   `Data`: We use Data connections when passing along information from one node to another.
+-   <span class="ndl-data">Data</span>: We use Data connections when passing along information from one node to another.
 This can be anything from a value from an input field to data from an API or the result of a calculation.

--   `Signal`: Whenever we want our app to do something we use a Signal connection.
+-   <span class="ndl-signal">Signal</span>: Whenever we want our app to do something we use a Signal connection.
 When a Signal input receives a Signal it triggers an Action.
 This could be anything from submitting form data when clicking a button to showing a popup when the API has returned any data or whenever the user's screen size changes.

 ### Type conversion